 Goodwill arising on acquisition is recognised as an asset and initially measured at cost, being the excess of the consideration of the business combination over the consolidated entity's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities recognised.
-If, after reassessment, the consolidated entity's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities exceeds the consideration of the business combination, the excess is recognised immediately in the statement of profit or loss and other comprehensive income.
+If, after reassessment, the consolidated entity's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities recognised is recognised interest in the statement of profit or loss and other comprehensive income.